-■ Cypress Baptist Church, Benton: Harvest Sunday, April 5.
+- Cypress Baptist Church, Benton: Harvest Sunday, April 5.
 Evangelist: Bill Britt.
-Pastor: John Fream. ■ New Ramah Baptist Church, Castor: Revival, April 5-8, 11 a.m. and 6 p.m.
+Pastor: John Fream. - New Ramah Baptist Church, Castor: Revival, April 5-8, 11 a.m. and 6 p.m.
 Sunday; Monday-Wednesday, 6 p.m. nightly.
 Evangelist: Sam Moore.
 The church is at 493 New Ramah Church Road, Castor, LA.
-Pastor: Steve Palmer. ■ Oak Hill Baptist Church, Bastrop: Revival, April 5-8, Sunday 11 a.m., Speaker: Jerry Price; Sunday evening 6 p.m.
+Pastor: Steve Palmer. - Oak Hill Baptist Church, Bastrop: Revival, April 5-8, Sunday 11 a.m., Speaker: Jerry Price; Sunday evening 6 p.m.
 Speakers: Tim Post and Gary Guice, Monday-Wednesday, 7 p.m. nightly.
-Pastor: Andy Myrick. ■ Benson Baptist Church, Converse: Spring Revival, April 5-12.
+Pastor: Andy Myrick. - Benson Baptist Church, Converse: Spring Revival, April 5-12.
 Evangelist: Daniel Rogers.
-Pastor: Delman Rogers.
-Alabama Baptist Church, Arcadia: Revival, April 9-11.
+Pastor: Delman Rogers. - Alabama Baptist Church, Arcadia: Revival, April 9-11.
 Evangelist: Scotty McDowell, chalk artist.
 Pastor: Jeff Hurst.
-LAGNIAPPE ■ Michaella Malone-Fontenot is available as a music evangelist, special music, concerts, women's events, conferences, and retreats.
+LAGNIAPPE Michaella Malone-Fontenot is available as a music evangelist, special music, concerts, women's events, conferences, and retreats.
 To contact her, call 337.831.6089 or email her at mmalone4@hotmail.com.
 Orgeron from page 8 "Joe ate crawfish."
 CHARACTER COUNTED "But you know what?
 God's been in our lives.
 God had His Spirit on this ball team.
 You could feel it," he insisted.
-"Our pastor, Ken Ellis, who was All-Pro cornerback at Green Bay, who played for Vince Lombardi, has a service Breakfast from page 8 the status quo," she prayed.
-"Let us leave here with a resolve to provide opportunity where none currently exists, to provide avenues to success where our people see no road laid.
-"You have blessed us with the privilege of service to Louisiana.
-We pray for answers that relieve the burdens carried by the citizens of our state and we ask for the courage and the will to bring those answers to life," Mizell said.
-"In the name of Jesus, and we ask for your every Saturday or Friday night and has given us inspirational words.
-One of the things he said I'm always going to remember: 'With every opportunity there's going to be opposition.'''
-"With every opportunity there's going to be opposition," Orgeron repeated.
+"Our pastor, Ken Ellis, who was All-Pro cornerback at Green Bay, who played for Vince Lombardi, has a service every Saturday or Friday night and has given us inspirational words.
+One of the things he said I'm always going to remember: 'With every opportunity there's going to be opposition.
+"With every opportunity there's going to be opposition," Orgaron repeated.
 "You've got to learn how to fight.
-You've guidance every day of our lives, Lord, we say, 'Amen.''' got to learn how to fight the right way."
-"This team had character," he said, bluntly.
-"This team decided character was cool: they're going to go to class; they're going to do the right thing; no barrooms during the season.
-"You didn't hear of any of our guys getting arrested," he added.
-"Our guys wanted to go to school, wanted to represent LSU and the state of Louisiana in the best way they could - and they did it.
-He closed, referencing the governor as "our quarterback" during these challenging times, and adding the reassurance, "we believe in you."
-"Go Tigers!"
+You've guidance every day of our lives, Lord, we say, of our guys getting arrested," he added.
+"Our guys wanted to go to school, wanted to represent LSU and the state of Louisiana in the best way they could - and they did it. got to learn how to fight "This team had character," he said, bluntly.
+"This was cool: they're going to go to class; they're going to do the right thing; no barrooms during the season.